-As of June 30, 2018, DB USA Corp. had Common Equity Tier 1 ("CET1"), Tier 1 capital, Total capital, Tier 1 leverage and Supplementary leverage ratios of 20.9%, 32.0%, 32.1%, 8.3%, and 7.6%, respectively.
+As of June 30, 2019, DB USA Corp. had Common Equity Tier 1 ("CET1"), Tier 1 capital, Total capital, Tier 1 leverage, and Supplementary leverage ratios of 23.5%, 34.2%, 34.2%, 8.9% and 8.2%, respectively.

-Regulatory capital ratios are calculated and reported under the U.S. Basel III-based capital rules as in effect for a given quarter.
+Regulatory capital ratios are calculated and reported under U.S. Basel III-based capital rules as in effect for a given quarter.

-Throughout the projection horizon under the BHC SA scenario, DB USA Corp. has capital ratios substantially in excess of minimum CET1, Tier 1 capital, Total capital, Tier 1 leverage and Supplementary leverage ratio requirements of 4.5%, 6.0%, 8.0%, 4.0%, and 3.0% respectively.
-DB USA Corp. results show post-stress minimums of 9.9%, 19.9%, 20.0%, 6.3% and 5.7% for CET1, Tier 1 capital, Total capital, Tier 1 leverage and Supplementary leverage ratios, respectively.
+Throughout the projection horizon under the BHC severely adverse scenario, DB USA Corp. has capital ratios in excess of regulatory minimum CET1, Tier 1 capital, Total capital, Tier 1 leverage and Supplementary leverage ratio requirements of 4.5%, 6.0%, 8.0%, 4.0% and 3.0%, respectively.
+DB USA Corp. results show post-stress minimums of 11.4%, 23.3%, 23.8%, 6.7% and 5.8%, for CET1, Tier 1 capital, Total capital, Tier 1 leverage, and Supplementary leverage ratios, respectively.

-The main drivers of changes in DB USA Corp.'s regulatory capital ratios over the nine-quarter planning horizon in the BHC SA scenario consist of:
+The main drivers of the change in DB USA Corp.'s regulatory capital ratios over the nine quarter planning horizon in the BHC severely adverse scenario, as illustrated in Figure 5-1 below, consist of:

-- Negative PPNR projections, driven by non-financial risk expenses, reduced interest income resulting from lower rates and reduced non-interest income resulting from lower fee revenue; - Trading and counterparty losses based on the instantaneous GMS event; - Payment of preferred dividends during the projection horizon; - Projected increase in PLLL over the planning horizon; and - Credit risk RWA increases driven by increases in loans and other assets.
+- Negative PPNR projections, driven by reduced interest income resulting from lower rates, and reduced non-interest income resulting from lower fee revenue; - Non-financial risk losses driven by idiosyncratic events and litigation expenses; - Trading and counterparty losses; - Payment of preferred dividends during the projection horizon;9 - Projected increase in PLLL over the planning horizon; and - The capital accretive impact of a decrease in RWA at trough relative to jump-off.